Current context (August 2021)

-Throughout the pandemic higher education has been recognised as an essential activity.
-Some colleagues have remained on campus throughout to carry out and support this essential work.
-HE colleagues have been classified as Key Workers and are able to attend work to deliver on-site activity.
-The campus has also remained open for any student or member of staff that needs to access it for health and wellbeing reasons.
+Throughout the pandemic higher education was recognised as an essential activity.
+Some colleagues remained on campus throughout to carry out and support our essential work.
+HE colleagues, classified as Key Workers, were able to attend work to deliver on-site activity.
+The campus also remained open for any student or member of staff that needed to access it for health and wellbeing reasons.

-From 1 April 2021, in line with falling numbers of cases and the positive roll out of a vaccination programme, the Government will no longer be advising clinically vulnerable members of our community to shield.
-This guidance, and our thorough risk assessment processes, aim to support all our staff with their continued safe presence on, or return to, campus.
+From 1 April 2021 the Government advised that clinically vulnerable members of our community no longer required to shield and they are now advised to follow the same guidance as everyone else.
+The guidance, in this document, and our thorough risk assessment processes, aim to support all our staff with their continued safe presence on, or return to, campus.
 Key equality considerations for managers have been included to ensure no member of our community is exposed to unnecessary or disproportionate risk to their ongoing health and wellbeing.

 Current confirmed cases remain low with active, confirmed cases reported on a daily basis across our UK-based staff and student population.

 People who started at Queen Mary in this last year may not have attended campus often.
 Please find below information that might be helpful.

 Security and Access Control: You will need a staff ID card.
 This is necessary to get access to University buildings, and for using local printing and scanning facilities.